steamship-core/steamship-frontend/examples/nextjs-advanced/README.md

 1. Within Vercel, open the new project, and select the "Storage" tab
 2. Create a new postgres database
-3. The environmental variables should be automatically set now within vercel.
+3. The environment variables should be automatically set now within vercel.
 You can verify this by navigating to project settings > environmental variables > looking for postgres related env vars.

 More on setting up your database can be found here: https://vercel.com/docs/storage/vercel-postgres/quickstart.